 The first thing that you need to do as a parent is to lay down the ground rules that always need to be followed at home.
 This will set the foundation.
-For example, simple rules like making the bed in the mornings, washing hands before eating, restricted screen time, etc, should be well-explained to kids.
+For example, simple rules like making the bed in the mornings, washing hands before eating, and restricted screen time should be well-explained to kids.

 Once kids know that they must follow these guidelines, the chances of you raising your voice for minor discipline issues are likely to come down.
 You can also make a list of these house rules on a paper and paste it into your child’s room or on the fridge.
-Also, make sure you tell your kids the consequences they may face if they break the rules.
+Also, make the consequences clear.

 2. Try Positive Motivational Strategies

 Punishment, yelling, and screaming will get you nowhere.
 In fact, it will make you feel more stressed out as a parent.
 Here is how to get your kids to listen to you without going for a screaming match – motivation.
-Tell your child the benefits of being disciplined or going to bed on time, for example.
+For example, show your child the benefits of being disciplined or going to bed on time.

 If your child has followed all the rules, appreciate him/her.
-Say, “It is wonderful to see you do all your chores and your homework.”
+Tell them, “It is wonderful to see you do all your chores and your homework.”
 If possible, praise the child in front of friends or other members of the family.
-You can also reward your child for good behavior by taking him/her on an outing, offering an ice-cream treat, etc.
+You can also reward your child for good behavior by taking them out, offering an ice-cream treat, etc.

 3. Understand That They Are Kids, After All

 When it comes to children, you have to learn to be patient.
-Losing your temper with them is not a good idea and showing your frustration on your child will also be a negative example.
-Understand that no matter how hard you try, children will be children, and will make mistakes.
+Losing your temper with them is not a good idea.
+Venting your frustration on your child will also be a negative example.
+Understand that no matter how hard you try, children will be children, and they will make mistakes.

 It is the inherent nature of a child to be mischievous and naughty.
 Give them some time to learn new ways and develop good habits.
 Do not be too hard on them as that will also make them rebel more.